50% OFF Selected Carpets | SAVE this Autumn - Order Now For Christmas | Shop Here or Find your nearest store

 We’ll take you through the different ways in which your carpet pile can be flattened, and then how to lift a carpet to make it look good as new.

 Wondering if you have what it takes to fit your own laminate flooring?
-We believe in you – and our step-by-step guide to laying laminate flooring too.
+We believe in you – and our step-by-step guide to laying laminate flooring does too.

 Find out the different ways you can reduce heat loss through your flooring this winter with our tips and tricks.